 This is the rolled iron field ring that holds the motor field pole shoes.
 The holes around the field ring represent the field pole shoe bolt holes.
-There may be 4 sets of 3 holes each (WarP 9, WarP 11), 4 sets of 2 holes (ImPulse 9) or 8 sets of 2 holes (WarP 11HV).
+There may be 4 sets of 3 holes each on the (WarP 9 [TM] and WarP 11 [TM]), 4 sets of 2 holes (ImPulse 9 [TM], AmP 8 [TM]) or 8 sets of 2 holes (WarP 11HV [TM]).
 Additionally, there may be lift-eye holes around the field ring - usually between the field pole bolt holes.
 The field rings are lathe bored and the end surfaces are machined to provide mounting for the end brackets.